pherrer/ScreamingBird/README.md

 ### Inputs/Outputs:

 ### Modifications:

+This project was mainly built by extending and integrating different aspects, structures, files, and other material from CPE 487 Labs as well as previous CPE 487 projects.
+The primary goal of this project was not to soley re-use these structures, but to expand upon them with new functionality.
+Using these references, we were able to re-design game logic into an independent and functioning audio-driven Flappy Bird game.

+The main modifications and referencing from other labs are listed below:

 - #### <ins>flap_top.vhd:</ins> modified from lab 6's [pong.vhd](https://github.com/byett/dsd/blob/CPE487-Fall2025/Nexys-A7/Lab-6/pong.vhd) and flappy atilla's [flappy.vhd](https://github.com/BriannaPGarland/FlappyAttila/blob/main/ProjectFiles/flappy.vhd)

 - #### <ins>bird_and_pipes.vhd:</ins> modified from lab 6's [bat_n_ball.vhd](https://github.com/byett/dsd/blob/CPE487-Fall2025/Nexys-A7/Lab-6/bat_n_ball.vhd) and flappy atilla's [bird_n_buildings.vhd](https://github.com/BriannaPGarland/FlappyAttila/blob/main/ProjectFiles/bird_n_buildings.vhd)